 Bio: Ian is a Backend Developer at Square Enix, where he focusses on perfecting processes, creative coding, and tailor-made tools.
 He enjoys ethical hacking, video games, blacksmithing, and whiskey.

-Bio: José Valim is the creator of the Elixir programming language and the Director of R&D at Plataformatec, a consultancy firm based in Brazil.
-He is author of Adopting Elixir and Programming Phoenix as well as an active member of the Open Source community.
+Bio: José Valim is the creator of the Elixir programming language and member of the Rails Core Team.
+He graduated in Engineering in São Paulo University, Brazil and has a Master of Science by Politecnico di Torino, Italy.
+He is also the lead-developer of Plataformatec, a consultancy firm based in Brazil, and an active member of the Open Source community.

 developer, clever bunny